eth-educators/launch_docs/README.md

 # Welcome

+Please take a moment to watch our [youtube introduction to the EthStaker community!](https://www.youtube.com/watch?v=FHvtPIV9QGc)

 I would like to warmly welcome everyone to r/ethstaker.
 Please protect this community's philosophy by respecting our rules.
 Let me quote the most important ones here for reference:

 * Note that the the primary goal of this community is to be welcoming first and knowledgable second.